tri613/gatsby-remark-twemoji-shortcut/README.md

 #### Submodule with local plugins

-- Head over to your gatsby project root, add a folder called `plugins`
+- Head over to your gatsby project root, add a folder called `plugins`.
-- Go into the `plugins` directory
+- Go into the `plugins` directory.
-- Add this plugin as a submodule
+- Add this plugin as a submodule.

 ```bash
 $ git submodule add https://github.com/tri613/gatsby-remark-twemoji-shortcut.git